 There’s an expression: a rising tide lifts all boats.

 The things I suggest an entrepreneur do are not tax evasion.
-I’m speaking about hiring the most kickass accountant and lawyer that you can find.
+I’m speaking about hiring the most kickass accountant and the lawyer that you can find.
 Share your business goals and your current financial situation and then let them help you arrange your personal and corporate financial affairs so that you can legally minimize your tax.

 The absence of that means you end up giving the government more than their “fair share.”
 Again, the less in your pocket means the less you have to grow your wealth.